 The wind picked up overnight and my tent was flapping a bit.
 Even so, it was a pretty peaceful evening.
 I woke several times and just stared at the stars.
 They were so brilliant.
 I was sad to leave the lake but I had a big day ahead.
 I was finally going to get back on the Bigfoot Trail, so no telling how hard a day it might be.
 My planned miles put me somewhere on top or just past Packers Peak, the Highpoint for the trail at 7830′.
 It promised to be a tough climb…2k’ in ascent and 3k’ descent on the backside.

 The scramble back to the PCT from the lake only took 6 minutes going downhill.
 It probably took me 15 minutes the night before.
-I had only 2 miles of the PCT before it broke east and I went west.
+I was only on the PCT for 2 miles before it broke east and I went west.
 Even though I’d been debating whether to keep pursuing the BFT or just continue on the PCT, I didn’t even hesitate at the junction.
 I guess I was just feeling optimistic and ready for more type 2 adventures.
 I immediately felt relief and satisfaction that I hadn’t given up on the route.
 I was also kind of happy to return to my almost guaranteed solo existence.
-It’s nice to swim in lakes naked and for my footsteps be the only I see.
+It was nice to swim in lakes naked and for my footsteps be the only ones I saw.
 I didn’t even find such solitude on the Hayduke, but here in the remotest parts of NoCal, I certainly did.
 Just me and the burns.

-I entered the Trinity Alps Wilderness and was happy to find pretty decent trail along Fish Creek (these areas all have some of the most unoriginal names).
-It was was overgrown in some places but easy to follow, with surprisingly few blowdowns.
+I entered the Trinity Alps Wilderness and was happy to find pretty decent trail along Fish Creek (these areas all have some of the most un-original names).
+It was overgrown in some places but easy to follow, with surprisingly few blowdowns.
 In fact, the whole day was relatively free of them, despite traveling through extensive burn areas.
-I don’t mind the burns so much if I’m not also having to navigate fields of pick-up-sticks.
-They add a significant degree of danger, with their sharp skewer sticks ready to impale a hiker that might fall.
-Even at the point that the notes said the trail was hard to find, it was perfectly good and apparent.
+I didn’t mind the burns so much if I wasn’t also having to navigate fields of pick-up-sticks.
+They added a significant degree of danger, with their sharp skewer sticks ready to impale a hiker that might fall.
+Even at a point that the notes said the trail was hard to find, it was perfectly good and apparent.
 The GPS trackline was off in this spot, so I guess whoever was recording their track and taking notes had missed a switchback.
 I was heading in the opposite direction, southbound, so I was still on the trail from the creek, leading into the switchbacks to a ridge.

 One thing I knew I was good at was following scant trail.
 It disappeared past the lake, so I just found my own way up to a ridge and down the other side.
 The burns became pretty severe in this area, with every footstep collapsing into the crumbly soil.
 It slowed my progress, kind of like walking through snow, but I wasn’t in a hurry.
 I’d made good miles earlier.
 At a saddle before the climb, I had the option of taking an alternate down to the valley.
 Notes warned of it being a messy bushwhack, but so too was continuing to the top of Packers Peak.
 I saw not a trace of an old road or a trail at the intersection.
 I continued up, determined to reach the Highpoint of the BFT.